molinfo-vienna/NEAT/README.md

 # Usage

-## Load trained model

-TODO

 ## Generate molecules

-1. Open config_generation.yaml and set the chosen options:
+1. Open `config_generation.yaml` and set the chosen options:

 - checkpoints_path: model checkpoints folder (the best-validation-loss checkpoints will be used per default)
 - output_path: output folder